What to do if…

 Scope note

-This is first-steps guidance to slow things down and prevent irreversible choices.
-Later decisions may need mediation and/or legal advice depending on the family situation and paperwork.
+These are first steps only, to slow the situation down and prevent irreversible choices.
+Later decisions may need mediation, bereavement support, or legal advice depending on the paperwork and the family situation.

 Important note